rkgIITBh/data-structures.github.io/HTML/huffmanCodeImpl.md

 </p>
 The codewords for the symbols are shown in the table alongside.

-Now optimality of the Huffman encoding scheme can be evaluated by computing the number of bits used for an input text.
+The optimality of the Huffman encoding scheme can be evaluated by computing the number of bits used for an input text.
 Let <i>c</i> and <i>f(c)</i> respectively denote a character and its frequency in the input.
 Then the number of bits <i>B(T)</i> required for the input is given by the following expression: